 Feel free to contact your Orientation Leader, or the Office of Student Life staff, for assistance!

-If you did not attend Orientation, you are encouraged to visit campus for Express Registration Day 2016.
-Select the button below to view the checklist made for you.
+If you did not attend Orientation, you are encouraged to visit campus for Express Registration Day.
+For more information, please call the Office of Admissions at 662-846-4020 or via email at firstname.lastname@example.org.